cloudinary-training/cld-intro-php/README.md

 use Cloudinary\Asset\DeliveryType;  //for fetch
 ```

 There are 2 ways you can make the credentials available.

+## Constructor

+Use this for new PHP SDK2 code to create an instance of the Cloudinary object:

 ```php
 $cloudinary = new \Cloudinary\Cloudinary('cloudinary://API_KEY:API_SECRET@CLOUD_NAME');